etlbox/etlbox.website/doks_v1.6/content/recipes/etl/pivot-data.md

 toc: true
 ---

+{{< alert text="Please note that the best solution for pivoting data is using the <a href=\"/docs/blocking-transformations/pivot/\">Pivot</a> transformation.
+But to give you some ideas how ETLBox can be used differently (and to showcase some other components), this article demonstrate other ways to pivot data." >}}

 ## Preqrequisites

 The following examples can work stand-alone - the only dependency is that you add the ETLBox and ETLBox.Csv packages as dependency.